 Free things to do in San Francisco with teens

 San Francisco offers some of the best free things to do with your teenage family members.
-These free city activities are perfect for keeping everyone happy and entertained without having to spend any money.
+These free city activities are perfect for keeping everyone happy and entertained without spending any money.

 There are also plenty of affordable restaurants and shops where you can shop for souvenirs without breaking the bank.
-Some of our recommendations for free family activities in San Francisco are as follows.
+Our recommendations for free teenage things to do in San Francisco are:

 See more of the world: Visit Montreal with teens for an epic vacation